AqwamCreates/DataPredict/docs/index.md

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

+This library took 4000+ hours to build, which is equivalent to 200K+ USD in monetary value.

 ![DataPredictIconSmall](https://github.com/AqwamCreates/DataPredict/assets/67371914/1122cce4-747b-4054-88f0-2685414b0d73)

 | Version | Current Version Number |